Please note that Tapas no longer supports Internet Explorer.

 Shyamu was shocked and enraged.
 He didn’t like that they had even banned her from the library.

-“The books I can only read are about etiquette or how to become a good bride,” she said quietly.
+“The only books I am allowed to read are about etiquette or how to become a good bride,” she said quietly.

 “But Shyamu… how will you bring me books?”